LuckyRathore911/CodeForces/README.md

 [Q4 Sereja and Dima](https://codeforces.com/problemset/problem/381/A)

-- Put all cards in an array, and loop through it till the left and the right side of the array point to the same element.
+- Put all cards in an array, and loop through it till the left and the right sides of the array point to the same element.
 - Initialize a counter with 1.
 Its odd value means Sereja's turn while even value means Dima's turn.
 - For each player's turn, find the larger number between the leftmost and the rightmost elements, add it to the player's points, and update the loop variables accordingly.
 - Print the points earned by both the players.